SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Lists/Sequences are an abstract data type (specifically a collection), in which each element has a position (a first element, a second element), and that are finite.
 Lists are always dynamically sized
 C#: List, defined over one generic. must be created via constructor.
+Add to end of list .Add()

 <h5>Streams</h5>